gofynd/asyncio-requests/README.md

         }
     },
     pre_processor_config = {  # Optional
-        "function": <callable function_address>,  # Required function that you want to call before http call "params": {  # Optional
+        "function": <callable object>,  # Required function that you want to call before http call "params": {  # Optional
             "param1": "value1" # Params you want to pass in function }
     },
     post_processor_config = {  # Optional
-        "function": <callable function_address>,  # Required function that you want to call after http call "params": {
+        "function": <callable object>,  # Required function that you want to call after http call "params": {
             "param1": "value1" # Params you want to pass in function }